sandscorpio/SendEmailAndroid/README.md

 _Future_
 * Add support for CC and BCC.
 API already supports it.
 They would be similiar in function to the TO field
-* Add support for voice dicatation so user can dictate email via voice
+* Add support for voice dictation so user can dictate email via voice